EndPointCorp/end-point-blog/2014/12/22/bucardo-replication-trigger-enabling.html.md

    3 |       99 | 867-5309
 ```

 As you can see, our privacy safeguard is gone, as Bucardo disables the trigger on btest2 before making the changes.
 So what can we do?
-There are four solutions: set the trigger as ALWAYS, set the trigger as REPLICA, use Bucardo's customcode feature, or use Bucardo's customcols feature.
+There are four solutions: set the trigger as ALWAYS, set the trigger as REPLICA, use Bucardo’s customcode feature, or use Bucardo’s customcols feature.

-## Solution one: ALWAYS trigger
+### Solution one: ALWAYS trigger

 The easiest way is to simply mark the trigger as ALWAYS, which means that it will always fire, regardless of what session_replication_role is set to.
 This is the best solution for most problems of this sort.
 Changing the trigger requires an ALTER TABLE command.
 Once done, psql will show you the new state of the trigger as well: